 Editors are looking for writers who will respond instantly, file copy on time, and get the facts right.
 The last thing you want is an editor tagging you as a high maintenance writer.

 The most important thing you can do to get repeat business is to establish a solid relationship with the editor.
 You do this by submitting your story on time, make sure it’s free of grammar and spelling errors, and has been fact checked.

 After you do this once, that editor will be much more receptive to taking more story ideas from you.
 As long as you continue to deliver quality work, you’ll soon become one of the regulars.

 Getting repeat business from an editor saves you a lot of time hunting down new magazines and breaking in new editors.
 Editors also prefer reliable writers they “know” rather than always working with new writers who haven’t proven themselves.

-Most editors have a regular stable of writers that they can count on when they are desperate for stories and trying to meet deadlines.
+Most editors have a regular stable of writers they can count on when they're desperate for stories and trying to meet deadlines.
 Become one of them.
 Your goal is to get your work published in their magazine as frequently as possible.

 Once you have established a solid relationship with the editor, keep pitching new story ideas.
 You will get published more often when the editor knows you.

 I’ve worked these relationships to the hilt.
 With some editors, I simply send lists of story titles with a sentence or two about the topic—no lengthier query letters needed!
 This is every freelance writer’s dream.

 I’ve even pitched stories that an editor has previously rejected and had them accepted, after I’ve established a rapport with that editor.
 Developing a solid relationship with your editors is a key to get published more easily and more often.